What Is a Prolactin Test?

 - Breast milk production (very rare)

 Some people feel just a little sting.
-Others might feel moderate pain and see slight bruising afterwards.
+Others might feel moderate pain and see slight bruising afterward.

 After a few days, you’ll get the results of your prolactin test in the form of a number.